 PROS OF OFFICE 365 FOR BUSINESS

 Businesses that subscribe to an Office 365 plan no longer require the users to remain on-premises to complete their work.
-That's because Office 365 is entirely cloud-based.
+That's because Microsoft Office 365 is entirely cloud-based.
 So, emails, files and Office programs can be accessed on any compatible device from any location where there's internet access.
 This is highly beneficial to those businesses that have offices in several locations or employees who are remote or need to travel yet still need to access Office programs.

 That means productivity remains at an all-time high.
 Without this important benefit, businesses will only be able to access files on-premises.
 Not only that, but because of the numerous plans available to subscribe to, businesses also have the option to install the full desktop versions of Office programs for offline remote-working.